 Where are higher education providers located?

 The National Register can also be used to view the location of providers' head offices.
-As of November 2018, there were 169 higher education providers with head offices/campuses in the following states and territories:
+In July 2020, there were 178 higher education providers with head offices/campuses in the following states and territories:

 Higher education delivery for international students